AlexWaygood/typeshed-stats/examples/example.md

 Typeshed currently has 0 allowlist entries for `xmltodict` when running stubtest in CI.

-### Pyright settings in CI: *strict*
+### Pyright settings in CI: *not strict*

-All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.
+This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.

 ### Statistics on the annotations in typeshed's stubs for `xmltodict`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 20
+    - Annotated parameters: 38
-    - Unannotated parameters: 0
+    - Unannotated parameters: 14
-    - Explicit `Any` parameters: 7
+    - Explicit `Any` parameters: 4
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 2
 - Returns:
     - Annotated returns: 3
     - Unannotated returns: 0
     - Explicit `Any` returns: 1
     - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables:
-    - Annotated variables: 1
+    - Annotated variables: 3
     - Explicit `Any` variables: 0
     - Explicitly `Incomplete` (or partially `Incomplete`) variables: 0
 - Class definitions: